velveteer/hermes/README.md

 ## Limitations

-Since this is based on an iterator that uses a global cursor, you must be mindful to not access values out of order.
+Because the On Demand API uses a forward-only iterator (except for object fields), you must be mindful to not access values out of order.
+In other words, you should not hold onto a `Value` to parse later since the iterator may have already moved beyond it.
-The library tries to avoid letting you do this by not defining `FromJSON` instances for opaque types like `Value`, `Object` or `Array`.
-In other words, you cannot hold onto a `Value` in order to parse it later; you must parse values as you encounter them.

-It would be possible to wrap the `simdjson::dom` API, which should allow walking the DOM in any order you want, but at the expense of parsing the entire document into a DOM.
+It would be possible to wrap the `simdjson::dom` API, which would allow walking the DOM in any order you want, but at the expense of parsing the entire document into a DOM.